black-project/yo-php/README.md

 $send->yoAll();
 ```

-Receive a yo:
+__Receive a yo:__

-During the registration process, Yo will ask an url for ping your service when an user Yo you with GET request and the
+During the registration process, Yo will ask to if you want to know when an Yo user Yo you.
+This pingback send you a
-`username` query parameter.
+ GET request with the Yo `username` query parameter.

+So...
 You need to create a dedicated controller.
 For example:

 ```php